sienaiwun/unity_lwrp_shadowmask_demo/readme.md

 ## How to merge

-For clarity, if you want to integrate these changes into URP, you can also see this [pull request](https://github.com/Unity-Technologies/ScriptableRenderPipeline/pull/5250/commits) which has the main code difference.
+For clarity, if you want to integrate these changes into URP, you can also see this [branch](https://github.com/sienaiwun/ScriptableRenderPipeline/commits/universal_shadowmask) which has the main code difference.